 Employment / Personnel - Risk 1

 Much of our competitive advantage is based on the expertise, experience and know-how of our key personnel.
-We do not have fixed term employment agreements with any of our key personnel or key man life insurance and the loss of one or more of these key personnel could materially adversely affect our results of operations and financial condition.
+We do not have fixed term employment agreements with any of our key personnel, and the loss of one or more of these key personnel could materially adversely affect our results of operations and financial condition.
 Our success also depends on the ability to hire and retain additional personnel.
 Difficulty in hiring or retaining personnel could materially adversely affect our results of operations and financial condition.

-NSM placed approximately 25% of its business with its single largest carrier during the year ended December 31, 2021.
-NSM placed approximately 65% of its business with its five largest carriers during the year ended December 31, 2021.
-Should any of these carriers reduce the volume of business accepted from NSM or adversely change the terms and conditions of placement, we cannot guarantee that NSM would be able to find other carriers to assume the business, which could materially adversely affect our results of operations and financial condition.
+For the year ended December 31, 2024, the insurance risk for Bamboo's programs was concentrated, with two third-party Capacity Providers representing approximately 28% of Bamboo's managed premiums.
+Should its Capacity Providers reduce the volume of business accepted from Bamboo or adversely change the terms and conditions, we cannot guarantee that Bamboo would be able to find other Capacity Providers to write the business, which could materially adversely affect its results of operations and financial condition.

 Tech & Innovation